Trash (1970 film): Reception

 Kevin Kelly of The Boston Globe slammed the film as "worthless excess of an amateur rank beneath consideration."

 Kevin Thomas of the Los Angeles Times wrote, "What Morrissey did in his first film 'Flesh' and now in this sometimes uproariously funny, sometimes desperately sad new work is to draw upon the far-out scene of the Warhol superstars and utilize the same basic setups of extended dialogs between two or three people."

 Stanley Kauffmann of The New Republic wrote, "Trash is disgusting, not for what it is on screen but for what it is in the minds of the people who made it".

-Rotten Tomatoes gives the film a rating of 80% from 35 reviews with the consensus: "Diving into the lives of societal outcasts with an intent to shock, this export from the Warhol Factory will reek of trash for some but is a treasure for audiences who have a taste for outré fare."
+George Melly of The Observer called Trash "a very good film indeed," describing it as both "very funny" and "profoundly tragic."
+He praised its unsentimental portrayal of heroin addiction, calling it "the best piece of anti-drug propaganda" he had seen, and argued that Morrissey presented his characters without judgment, allowing audiences to draw their own conclusions about their circumstances.